10 Facts about Vaccination

 9) Conflict and instability make vaccination harder

 Children living in countries affected by conflict and instability are among the least likely to be vaccinated.
-Damaged health systems, insecurity, and limited resources all contribute to low rates of vaccination coverage.
+Damaged health systems, insecurity, and limited resources all contribute to low vaccination coverage rates.
 This makes outbreaks of disease more common and harder to contain, making children even more vulnerable in the places that are least equipped to cope.

 Protecting children’s long-term health through vaccination and other interventions is just one of the many flow-on effects of child sponsorship’s work to strengthen community cohesion to prevent conflict.
 World Vision is also at work in many fragile contexts and active conflict zones, helping children survive the immediate threats as well as the longer-term ones using tools like vaccines.